 The film presents how Sweden works with antibiotic resistance from a One Health perspective today.
 It also wants to show the incredible journey Sweden has made as a country over the past 150 years and how that development has been the basis for how we work with antibiotic resistance and the favorable resistance situation we have today.

 The Swedish strategic programme against antibiotic resistance – Strama

 Networking and interaction are key elements in the Strama work: from the early identification of a problem, through analysis of possible interventions, to implementation and follow-up.
-The Strama groups also share their experiences at recurrent Strama days and through the web portal www.strama.org.
+The Strama groups also share their experiences at recurrent Strama days and through the web portal www.strama.se.
 The Strama work is characterized by a cyclical process with continuous communication with prescribers.

 Local, national and international cooperation

 The Public Health Agency of Sweden works through an interdisciplinary, locally endorsed model by ensuring involvement of all relevant stakeholders including national and local authorities, and professional and non-profit organisations.
 The Swedish intersectoral coordinating mechanism was formed in 2012 – a forum of 25 governmental agencies and organisations active in efforts to strengthen actions against antibiotic resistance.

 As joint international efforts are important in combating antibiotic resistance, Sweden has developed several bilateral collaborations and is actively involved in global efforts to contain antibiotic resistance through cooperation with actors in other countries, the EU and the WHO.